-The thing about making healthy changes is that it is easy to do…once.
+The thing about making health changes is that it is easy to do…once.
 If I told you that I would like you to eat broccoli for dinner tonight, maybe along with some fish, and brown rice you would tell me you could do it and you’re right, you probably could.
 If I told you to do some cardio for 30 minutes within the next three days, you 100% could plan it out and do it.

 Unfortunately, long term health benefits cannot be accumulated with sporadic behaviors and when it comes to weight loss, six days of strict caloric deficit can be undone with one bad day.

 Follow me here:

 Doing a healthy thing once = easy

 Doing healthy things for a long time = extremely challenging